-(1) A driver must not stop in a permit zone, unless the driver's vehicle displays a current permit issued under this regulation that permits the vehicle to stop in the zone.

-(2) A permit zone is a length of a road to which a permit zone sign applies.
+- (1) A driver must not stop in a permit zone, unless the driver's vehicle displays a current permit issued under this regulation that permits the vehicle to stop in the zone. - Maximum penalty-20 penalty units. - (2) A permit zone is a length of a road to which a permit zone sign applies.